The society lottery supporting health and wellness charities

 Regardless of the size of the lottery, from the stand-alone small society lottery up to the larger and well-established, the difference they make is phenomenal.
 Communities benefit with the continued support of grassroots charities, health and wellness charities, and many others.

 The all-encompassing and important work that the society lottery represents must be recognised and applauded.
-They have become a crucial fundraising implement for important causes and as a result are to be encouraged to ensure they thrive and grow today and in the future.
+Society lotteries and charity raffle websites have become a crucial fundraising implement for important causes and as a result are to be encouraged to ensure they thrive and grow today and in the future.